EducationPhD, University of California–Berkeley, 2008

 Researches chemical properties of atmospheric and indoor gases & particles

 Chemical properties of atmospheric and indoor gases and particles

-Brent Williams’ research interests focus on the exploration of the composition, chemistry and physical properties of Earth’s atmosphere to determine the role of biogenic and anthropogenic gases and particles in Earth’s climate system.
-Current projects include the study of particle formation from biomass combustion, secondary particle formation from photochemical aging, and novel instrumentation development.
+Brent Williams’ research interests focus on the exploration of the composition, chemistry and physical properties of Earth’s atmosphere to determine the role of biogenic and anthropogenic gases and particles in Earth’s climate system and their impact on human health.
+Recent work also incorporates the chemistry of indoor environments.
+Current projects include the study of particle formation from biomass combustion, secondary particle formation from photochemical aging, indoor/outdoor pollutant exchange, and novel instrumentation development.

 Professor Williams joined the faculty at Washington University in St. Louis in 2010.
 Previously, he served as a post-doctoral associate at the University of Minnesota Particle Technology Laboratory and as a post-doctoral scientist at Aerodyne Research, Inc.

 As a PhD student at the University of California-Berkeley, he developed novel organic aerosol measurement instrumentation, and deployed and operated this instrumentation in multiple large-scale international and domestic field campaigns to determine the sources and transformation processes of atmospheric particles.